 (6) Subject to section 43(4), a proprietor of a lot is liable in respect of any contribution levied under this section and any interest thereon, jointly and severally with any person who was liable to pay that contribution and interest when that proprietor became the proprietor of that lot, to pay so much of that contribution and interest as was unpaid when he became the proprietor of that lot.

-[Section 36 amended by No. 58 of 1995 s.
+[Section 36 amended: No. 58 of 1995 s.
 39; No. 14 of 1996 s.
 4.]

 36A.
 Certain provisions do not apply to companies for two-lot schemes